Custom Search

 Life Expectancy

-About 14-15 years
+About 14-15 years.

 Litter Size

-4 - 12 - Average 7
+4 – 12, average 7

 Grooming

 Daily brushing of the long, shaggy coat is important.
 Mist the coat lightly with water before you begin.
 Tease out mats before they get bad, and give extra attention when the dog is shedding.
 Use the comb sparingly.
 If you prefer, the coat can be professionally machine-clipped every two months or so.
 Eyes, ears and paws should be checked daily.
-Bath or dry shampoo when necessary.
+Bathe or dry shampoo when necessary.
 It is difficult to locate ticks in the thick undercoat, so check regularly.
 This breed is an average shedder.

 Origin